11ty/11ty-website/src/docs/pages-from-data.md

 {% callout "info" %}Note that <code>page</code> is a reserved word so you cannot use <code>alias: page</code>.
 Read about Eleventy’s reserved data names in <a href="/docs/data-eleventy-supplied/">Eleventy Supplied Data</a>.{% endcallout %}

+{% callout "info" %}
+After creating the files, to access each possum page access the URL "../possums/fluffy" or "../possums/pennywise"
+{% endcallout %}

 ## Related

 - [Pagination: Paging an Object](/docs/pagination/#paging-an-object)